 JACOB'S TROUBLE

-One of many Biblical prophecies that the Churches of God believe is yet to be fulfilled is found in Jeremiah chapter 30, and referred to as "Jacob's trouble" in verse seven.
-As aspects of the prophecy involve the return of Christ and the setting up of His kingdom, it is generally thought that the entire prophecy is still for the future, but is this true?
+One of many Biblical prophecies that the Churches of God believe is yet to be fulfilled is found in Jeremiah chapter 30 and referred to in verse 7 as "Jacob's trouble".

-The Holocaust is sometimes mentioned, but no one seem to question why Satan was so determined to destroy the Jews, and why he put up such an enormous fight involving some of the most demonic world leaders ever witnessed on the world stage, at that particular moment in history.
+The Holocaust is sometimes mentioned, but no one seems to wonder why Satan was so determined to destroy the Jews at this particular moment in history, and why he put up such an enormous fight, empowering some of the most demonic leaders ever witnessed on the world stage.
+Clearly, he wanted to prevent God’s prophecies regarding the Jews’ return to the Holy Land from being fulfilled.

-Whereas Jeremiah 29 is specifically about the House of Judah, Jeremiah 30 is about "Israel and Judah" (verse 4), which means all the tribes of Israel.
+A close look shows that Jeremiah 29 is specifically about the House of Judah, whereas Jeremiah 30 prophesies about both "Israel and Judah" (verse 4).

 Verse 8 adds: "I will break the yoke off their necks" (NIV) and "Foreigners shall no more enslave them".

-This could not be speaking about the Jews' return from Babylon, because more national enslavement of the Jews followed after that.
-This can only be speaking about the aftermath of the "seven times", or 2520 years, which came to an end in 1945.
-The chart on the "HOME" page shows that this period ran from 3395AM until 5914AM, which equates to 575BC until 1945AD.
+This cannot be speaking about the Jews' return from Babylon, because further national enslavement of the Jews followed after that.
+This can only be speaking about the aftermath of the "seven times", or 2520 years of punishment.
+The chart on the "HOME" page shows that this period ran from 3395AM, when Babylonian king Nebuchadnezzar first conquered Jerusalem, until 5914AM, when WW2 ended, which equates to 575BC until 1945AD.

-No Israelite nation has been enslaved since 1945.
-World War 2, however, led to the death and enslavement of millions of Israelites.
-Those familiar with the British Israel theory know that Great Britain and the USA are descended from Joseph, one of the sons of Israel.
-The descendants of Israel's other sons are mainly found in such countries as France, the Netherlands, Belgium, Denmark, Ireland, Sweden, Norway, Switzerland and, of course, Israel.
-Even though Ireland, Sweden and Switzerland were technically neutral in the war, they also contributed volunteers to the various armies and sustained many casualties.
+Indeed, no Israelite nation has been conquered or enslaved since 1945.
+World War 2, however, saw the enslavement of millions of Israelites.
+Those familiar with the British Israel theory understand that Great Britain and the USA are descended from Joseph, one of the sons of Israel.
+The descendants of Israel's other sons are mainly found in democracies such as France, the Netherlands, Belgium, Denmark, Norway, Ireland, Sweden, Switzerland and, of course, Israel.
+The first five of these countries were conquered by Germany in WW2 and were subjected to their tyranny.

 The Wikipedia article on this subject is very insightful, as well as sobering: